Solveig Horne: Early life and education

 Born 12 January 1969 in Haugesund, Rogaland, Horne is the daughter of automobile mechanic Jon Tormod Horne (born 1942) and his wife Ingebjørg Marie (née Stødle, born 1942), a registered nurse.
-She grew up in the nearby municipality of Etne in the Sunnhordland region, as the oldest of five sisters.
+She grew up in the nearby Etne Municipality in the Sunnhordland region, as the oldest of five sisters.

 Horne attended elementary and high school in Etne, and after graduating lower secondary school, she moved out of her parents' house and into a small student apartment in Sandnes in order to attend upper secondary school.

 She attended two upper secondary schools, specializing in vocational education.
 From 1985 to 1987 she enrolled in Gand Upper Secondary School in Sandnes, while her senior year in 1988 was spent at Hinna Upper Secondary School in nearby Stavanger.
 After graduating from high school, she began an internship with a local sales cooperative.
 In 1990 she was officially certified as a butcher, an occupation she held for six years, until 1996 when she switched to full-time politics.

 Political career

 Early career

-Active in politics since the mid-1990s, Horne was elected member of the executive committee of Sola municipal council after the 1995 local elections, and was a member of the Rogaland county council from 1999 to 2005.
+Active in politics since the mid-1990s, Horne was elected member of the executive committee of the municipal council in Sola Municipality after the 1995 local elections, and was a member of the Rogaland county council from 1999 to 2005.
 She has later described how she was elected to her first position due to affirmative action, saying that a male candidate was passed over because the party needed to meet a female representative in order to achieve gender balance.
 This made her question her competency, and since then she has been a staunch opponent of affirmative action.